zendframework/zend-hydrator/docs/book/v3/filter.md

         && $condition5
      )
 ) {
-    //do extraction
+    // do extraction
 }
 ```

-If you only have one condition (e.g., only an `and` or `or`) block, the other
+If you only have one condition block (e.g., only `AND` or `OR` filters), the
-one will be completely ignored.
+other condition type will be completely ignored.

 A bit more complex filter can look like this: